Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 Organisations wishing to participate in the _Cyclospora cayetanensis_ genotyping network based at the US Centers for Disease Control and Prevention (CDC) should contact CDC for instructions on how they can participate.
 Please send email correspondance to: CyclosporaAMD@cdc.gov

-## Contributing
+## Partnering

  <!-- need to update @Joel -->

-Potential partners wishing to contribute to the CDC's _Cyclospora_ genotyping project should contact: CyclosporaAMD@cdc.gov
+Agencies wishing to partner with CDC on the _Cyclospora_ genotyping project, or those wishing to contribute by joinging the CDC's _Cyclospora cayetanensis_ genotyping network should contact: CyclosporaAMD@cdc.gov

 ## Acknowledgments